 A long street, handrail, or zebra crossing are all examples of what is available.
 You only have to keep your eyes open and look around.

 This article gives great tips on what to look for and how they dramatize your image.

 Natural frames are a great compositional tool.
 And a great way to frame your subject.
 These exist everywhere, from doorways and windows to arches and vegetation.

 It is all about focusing on your subject.
 By framing them, you isolate and highlight what you want the viewer to focus on.

 Street photography is all about photographing your surroundings.
 This technique helps you use the street as a tool or element in creating captivating images.

 Our article gives you examples and tips of successful natural frames and how to get the best out of them.

-Understandably, photographing people on the street is not easy.
-Even when you finally pluck up the courage to get close enough, the people do not react how you want.
+Photographing people on the street is not easy.
+Even when you take the courage to get close enough, the people do not react how you want.

 This term means to photograph without using your eyes to compose the photograph.
 This is a faster, sneakier way to take images, but way less accurate.

 This is a great way to take candid photographs because people focus on eyes and faces.
 Bringing a camera to your face cuts the eye contact between you and strangers.
 It would be almost impossible to miss that you are photographing them.